Fan Fic: Project Tatterdemalion

 - Official Couple: Isshin and Masaki, who are quite Happily Married ("Get a room!").
 Kisuke and Yoruichi are a bit less obvious about it, but it's rather like comparing a flashing neon blimp to one that's on fire and blaring "Can You Feel the Love Tonight" at max volume.

 - One-Man Army: Every shinigami comes with Combat Tentacles, Super Strength, Flash Step ( and outright teleportation), Venom, Psychic Powers...
-Even the shinigami admit that Yamamoto has his rights not to give them force-multipliers like guns.
+Even the shinigami admit that Yamamoto has a reason not to give them force-multipliers like guns.
 What they can do with swords is clearly bad enough.

 - Paper-Thin Disguise: At least under the exceptional circumstances.
 Even before Ryuuken breaks cover, Isshin and Masaki are beginning to suspect that he is NOT a mild-mannered civil servant, because he is handling imminent danger far too well.